openstate/openonderwijsdata-api/documentation/rst/data.rst

 **vo_branch** (in Dutch: *afdeling middelbare school*)
     A school can be located at different (geographical) locations.
 For example, large schools that offer different levels of education [#edu_in_holland]_ often do so at separate buildings.
 These different departments are represented by a *vo_branch*.

-Note that many fields in the :ref:`duodata` overlap, as these data is available on both levels.
+Note that many fields in the :ref:`duodata` overlap, as these data is available on all levels.

 For some fields the original Dutch term is included, in order to allow the API user to look up the definition of that term at the source collection.